docker/docs/ee/ucp/admin/install/cloudproviders/install-on-azure.md

 ### Azure Configuration File

-For Docker UCP to integrate with Microsoft Azure,each UCP node in your cluster needs an Azure configuration file, `azure.json`.
-Place the file within `/etc/kubernetes`.
-Since the config file is owned by `root`, set its permissions to `0644` to ensure the container user has read access.
+For UCP to integrate with Microsoft Azure, all Linux UCP Manager and Linux UCP Worker nodes in your cluster need an identical Azure configuration file, `azure.json`.
+Place this file within `/etc/kubernetes` on each host.
+Since the configution file is owned by `root`, set its permissions to `0644` to ensure the container user has read access.

 The following is an example template for `azure.json`.
 Replace `***` with real values, and leave the other parameters as is.